Edited by Ben Jacklin

 Commit to Quality

 The quality of your videos matter, too.
 Try to think critically: would your potential audience watch your video?
 Is the image of high resolution, is the sound clean, are the transitions smooth enough?
-Even if you are not particularly experienced in video production, an average user-friendly editing program such as Movavi Video Editor Online will provide you with all essential tools to make your product look good.
+Even if you are not particularly experienced in video production, an average user-friendly editing program such as Fastreel by Movavi will provide you with all essential tools to make your product look good.

 Experiment with Different Formats